What Does a Career Counselor Do: Roles, Methods, and Outcomes

 • You’re moving countries and need local market and credential advice.

-• You need accountability to execute a job-search or reskilling plan.
+• You need accountability to execute a job-search or re-skilling plan.

-Integrating Counseling Into Long-Term Career Development
+Integrating Counselling Into Long-Term Career Development

-The Ethical and Professional Standards of Counseling
+The Ethical and Professional Standards of Counselling

 Conclusion